SummaryRead the full fact sheet

 To make it easier to fill in the menu:

 - Bring a pen or pencil to hospital to complete your menu, and keep it in a safe place that is easy to reach.
-Some hospitals have moved to an electronic or digital system where your order is recorded on an electronic device such as a tablet.
+Some hospitals have an electronic or digital system where your order is recorded on an electronic device such as a tablet.

 - Ask for help to complete the menu if you need it.